5 (British TV channel) programming: Travel shows

-By 2021, many of the emergency service shows had been moved away from Channel 5 to debut as first run programmes on 5Star (with repeats used as schedule fillers either late night or at 7:00pm against the soaps on BBC One or ITV) as Channel 5 decided to introduce a number of shows celebrating the Great British countryside.
+By 2021, many of the emergency service shows had been moved away from Channel 5 to debut as 1st run programmes on 5Star (with repeats used as schedule fillers either late night or at 7:00pm against the soaps on BBC One or ITV) as Channel 5 decided to introduce a number of shows celebrating the Great British countryside.
 As well as its numerous shows about Yorkshire (a fact picked up by comedy shows on other channels such as It's Clarkson On TV and Complaints Welcome with Jessica Knappett), the channel has had hits with comedians driving around Britain in campervans, with Paul Merton featuring in Motorhoming with Merton and Webster and Susan Calman diving her 1999 Daihatsu Romahome 'Helen Mirren' around various locations in her Grand Day Out series, a programme which builds on the success of her Secret Scotland show.
 Other travel shows found on the channel include The Cotswolds with Pam Ayres, Iceland With Alexander Armstrong and the Bill Nighy narrated World's Most Scenic Railway Journeys which has featured British and international train routes over its five series.

 In October 2021, Channel 5 picked up the rights to the 2019 Nat Geo series Egypt With The World's Greatest Explorer (known on National Geographic UK as Fiennes: Return to the Nile), which they rebranded as The Nile with Sir Ranulph Fiennes, a three-part series which they decided to show before The Madame Blanc Mysteries at around 8pm.
 However, to keep The Madame Blanc Mysteries scheduled against the BBC's reboot of Blankety Blank with Bradley Walsh, they dropped the third episode from Channel 5's line-up on 6 November 2021, deciding to put Sally Lindsay's mystery drama on earlier and a Then & Now documentary about ABBA on at 9.10pm.
 The final episode of The Nile with Sir Ranulph Fiennes was moved to 5Select on 6 November 2021, replacing an already scheduled episode of Wild Britain at 8pm.

-In 2022, Jane McDonald will follow-up her Cruising with... travel shows with a new 6-part commission called Jane McDonald's Yorkshire, while the cruising shows returned on 20 December 2021 with the first episode in a two-part Christmas special that saw new presenter Susan Calman onboard the MS Maud in Norway.
+In 2022, Jane McDonald will follow-up her Cruising with... travel shows with a new 6-part commission called Jane McDonald's Yorkshire, while the cruising shows returned on 20 December 2021 with the first episode in a two-part Christmas special that saw new presenter Susan Calman on board the MS Maud in Norway.